Christopher Columbus Slaughter: Career

 In 1857, Slaughter became a rancher with his father in Palo Pinto County, Texas, where they owned 15,000 cattle.
 They sold beef to Fort Belknap and local Native American reservations.
 During the American Civil War of 1861–1865, he served as a colonel in Terry's Texas Rangers of the Confederate States Army (C.S.A.).
 Together with Charles Goodnight, he helped rescue Cynthia Ann Parker.

 Shortly after the civil war, Slaughter explored Mexico with Goodnight and four other companions.
 However, the expedition came to an end as he was accidentally wounded by a gunshot.
 Later, he became a cattle drover on the Chisholm Trail in Kansas.
 In 1873, he founded C. C. Slaughter and Company, a cattle breeding firm.
-Four years later, in 1877, he purchased the Long S Ranch from Plainview to Big Spring, Texas, on the Staked Plains, the largest ranch in West Texas.
+Four years later, in 1877, he purchased the Long S Ranch, one of the largest ranches in West Texas.
 That same year, he cofounded the Texas and Southwestern Cattle Raisers Association.
 In 1873, he co-founded the City Bank, later known as City National Bank.
 He served as its vice president of 1881.
 Meanwhile, the town of Slaughter, Texas in Midland County, Texas was named after him in 1882.
 In 1884, Slaughter established the American National Bank, later known as the American Exchange National Bank, now part of First National Bank.

-Slaughter became known as the "Cattle King of Texas."
+Slaughter became known as the "Cattle King of Texas".
 Indeed, by 1905, he owned 40,000 cattle and oversaw over a million acres of land in West Texas by 1905.
 He bred Shorthorns with Herefords.
-His ranches spanned Howard County, Dawson County, Borden County, Martin County, Castro County, Lamb County, Hale County, Lynn County, and Cochran County.
+His ranches included portions of Howard County, Dawson County, Borden County, Martin County, Castro County, Lamb County, Hale County, Lynn County, and Cochran County.
 For example, he owned the Long S Ranch, but also the 25,000-acre Lazy S Ranch and the 17,000-acre Zavala Ranch, formerly part of the Mallet Ranch, as well as the Whiteface Ranch near Lubbock, Texas.
 For years, he was the largest taxpayer in Texas.

 Slaughter served as president of the United Confederate Veterans.
 He also served as vice president of the Southern Baptist Convention and a member of the executive board of the Baptist General Convention of Texas.
 Additionally, he served on the Texas Baptist Education Commission in 1897.
 In 1904, he established the Baylor Hospital of Dallas in 1904, and he went on to serve on its board of trustees.
 He was also a donor to the Texas Baptist Memorial Sanitarium and the Nurses' Home and Training School.
 It has been known as the Baylor University Medical Center at Dallas.
 Additionally, he served on the board of trustees of the Southwestern Baptist Theological Seminary.